List of Oval Office desks: Chronology

-Below is a table noting the desk used for each presidency since the Oval Office was created in 1909.
+Below is a table of desks used for each presidency since the Oval Office was created in 1909.

 Pre-Oval Office executive desks

-The executive office of the President of the United States has moved multiple times before the Oval Office was created in 1909.
-George Washington first worked from Federal Hall, in New York City, following his inauguration in 1789. in 1790 Washington moved, with the federal government, to Philadelphia where he worked out of a second floor office in President's House, the executive mansion at the time.
-Washington called this room his "study", Abigail Adams called it the "President's Room," and John Adams called it his "cabinet".
-John Adams continued using President's House in the same way through 1800 when he moved into the White House in Washington, D.C. where he kept a small office next to his bedroom.
-Early space usage in the White House is hazy, but Thomas Jefferson kept an office in what is now the State Dining Room, and an inventory of the White House shows that James Monroe had a room on the second floor with a desk, but it was not strictly used as an office.
-Every president from John Quincy Adams to William McKinley used a suite of rooms centering on what is now known as the Lincoln Bedroom as their office.
+The executive office of the president of the United States has moved multiple times before the Oval Office was created in 1909.
+George Washington first worked from Federal Hall, in New York City, following his inauguration in 1789.
+In 1790, Washington moved with the federal government to Philadelphia, where he worked out of a second floor office in President's House, the executive mansion at the time.
+Washington called this room his "study", Abigail Adams called it the "President's Room", and John Adams called it his "cabinet".

+John Adams continued using President's House in the same way to 1800, when he moved into the White House in Washington, D.C. where he kept a small office next to his bedroom.
+Early space usage in the White House is hazy, but Thomas Jefferson kept an office in what is now the State Dining Room.
+An inventory of the White House shows that James Monroe had a room on the second floor with a desk, but it was not strictly used as an office.
+Every president from John Quincy Adams to William McKinley used a suite of rooms, centering on what is now known as the Lincoln Bedroom as their office.